Why SMART Goals Work Better Than Regular Goals

 - “I will transform my life this month”

-These sound powerful, and they feel motivating when you say them.
-But they’re often not grounded in what’s realistically sustainable day to day.
+These goals sound exciting, and they can feel highly motivating when you set them.
+But they’re often not based on what’s realistically sustainable in everyday life.

 Instead of: “I will work out every day for 2 hours”